bfahrenfort/quartz/content/Atomic/gen-ai.md

 <img src="/Attachments/common_crap.svg" alt="Common Crawl logo edited to say 'common crap' instead" style="padding:0% 5%">

 A very big middle finger to the Common Crawl dataset, whose CCBot still tries to scrape this website. [[Projects/Obsidian/digital-garden#Block the bot traffic!|Block the bot traffic]].
 If I had the time or motivation, I would find a way to instead of blocking these bots, redirect them to an AI generated fanfiction featuring characters from The Bee Movie.

+> [!info]
+> Another middle finger to Perplexity, whose scraper with agent PerplexityBot will:
+> 1. Try to access nonexistent URLs on my site until fail2ban blocks it
+> 2. Try to access a real URL while blocked
+> 3. Recognize that it's been blocked and switch to the next IP address on its AWS subnet (18.97.9.xx)

 ## Generation
 Generative AI training, for LLMs, creates a sophisticated next-word predictor that generates text based on the words it has read and written previously.